TeamOfOne/guitarjs/README.md

 - [VexChords](http://www.vexflow.com/vexchords/),
-  an open-source JS+HTML5 Guitar chord generator, for opening our eyes to the possibilities of musical notation on the web
+  an open-source JS+HTML5 Guitar chord generator, for showcasing the possibilities of musical notation on the web
 - [GuitarJs](http://naiquevin.github.io/GuitarJs/),
   a javascript library to work with guitar notes and chords (text-only), for powering the chordname-to-diagram translation